-The plug-in module bay can hold a CD-ROM drive, floppy disk drive, an LS-120 drive, a DVD drive, a second battery, or a weight-saving module.
-This documentation describes the modules that shipped with the OmniBook-the floppy disk drive and CD-ROM drive.
+The plug-in module bay can hold a CD-ROM / floppy disk drive, an LS-120 drive, a DVD drive, or a second battery.
+This documentation describes the module that shipped with the OmniBook-the CD-ROM / floppy disk drive.
 If you've purchased other accessory modules, refer to the accessory documentation that accompanied them for instructions.